waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ilex Forest Exploration:** Failed.
 The path forward is blocked by a CUT_TREE, making the area a dead end for now.
 ### New Hypothesis (Azalea Town)
 - The Kurt event is not triggering via simple conversation.
 My strategic advisor suggested a connection to his role as a Poké Ball craftsman.
 New plan: find an Apricorn in town and bring it to him.
+- **Talking to Grunt at Gym (after Kurt event):** Failed.
+Dialogue is about SLOWPOKETAILs and does not trigger a battle or make him move.